maucherOnline/YASR-wordpress-rating-plugin/README.md

 The full changelog can be found in the plugin's directory.
 Recent entries:

+### 3.1.3
+* FIXED: in the settings page, last div didn't float good

 ### 3.1.2
 * TWEAKED: added new filters yasr_custom_loader and yasr_custom_loader_url to customize loader
 * FIXED: better ajax response when data is imported from another plugin